 - Add the whole cherry tomatoes.1 cup cherry tomatoes

-- Add the cumin, cinnamon stick, chili flakes, and water.½ teaspoon cumin, 1 teaspoon chili flakes, 1 cinnamon stick, ½ cup water
+- Add the cumin, cinnamon stick, chili flakes, and water.½ teaspoon ground cumin, 1 teaspoon chili flakes, 1 cinnamon stick, ½ cup water

 - Let everything simmer for 8-9 minutes on medium heat.